-They are given breakfast around 8am and after that are let out of their pen to roam the hillside and graze on the grass.
-We fortunately have a lot of space [for the outskirts of Los Angeles].
+They are given breakfast around 8 am and after that are let out of their pen to roam the hillside and graze on the grass.
+We, fortunately, have a lot of space [on the outskirts of Los Angeles].
 They like to spend their day scratching around for bugs, pecking in the dirt, fluffing about in dust baths, preening themselves, and generally having a lovely life.
-Once every 25 hours they lay an egg.
+Once every 25 hours, they lay an egg.
 Unless they are broody or molting or not in the mood….
-I tend to put them back in their pen around 4pm.
+I tend to put them back in their pen around 4 pm.
 Any later and I’m risking a coyote or raccoon attack.
 As the sun sets, they take themselves to bed in their coop.

 What do your backyard chickens eat?